 John Molinaro No, I don’t think they would.
 I know this is going to piss of US and Canadian fans, but Mexican fans are different in that they appreciate actual wrestling, not theatrics.
 Stuff that you see on WCW Nitro and on RAW would never fly in Mexico because the fans are accustomed to seeing quality wrestling.
 That’s what the 80 year+ tradition of Lucha Libre is predicated on, athletic wrestling.

-Netcop is a Gay: Have you heard anything more from the Dynamite Kid?
+Netcop: Have you heard anything more from the Dynamite Kid?

 John Molinaro No. Thankfully that entire issue has been dead for some time.
 He didn’t like the fact I gave his autobiography a little less that a positive review and decided to pull out of scheduled interview with us.
 He then badmouthed us on his site and we responded by answering some of his allegations and statements.
 The whole thing was blown way our of proportion and thankfully is a dead issue.